Professional development

 Prerequisites

 Digital forensics is a common career transition for those in law enforcement or the legal field — as they may have experience directly related to some forensics job duties.
 A degree in computer science, digital forensics or a related field is highly preferred.
-This provides you with a strong foundation in computer systems, networks and data analysis techniques.
-Also, consider building your resume by building a cheap forensics home lab.
+This gives you a strong foundation in computer systems, networks and data analysis techniques.
+Also, consider building your resume by building a cheap forensics home lab, as Schroader explains in this Cyber Work Hacks episode.

 Gaining relevant certifications can enhance your chances of getting a job in this field by demonstrating your proficiency in digital forensics methodologies and tools.
 In addition to the certifications below, numerous certifications focus on the individual tools forensic analysts may use.